A sheriff and his old friend meet at their childhood haunt

 A scrabbling, scratching commotion rose to the lips of the well, a black mass vomiting forth and thudding to the ground like bile laced filth purged from the stomach of the abyss.
 Then the creature clambered to its feet, rose on scaly black legs and extended his leathery wings.
 His yellow slit eyes scanned the darkness and fell on…me.

-A malicious grin split the ebony skinned patchwork of the creature’s face, rows of needle sharp teeth glinting in the feeble light.
+A malicious grin split the ebony skinned patchwork of the creature’s face, rows of needle-sharp teeth glinting in the feeble light.
 Then it turned its hungry eye on me.

 “How is this happening?”
 I backed away, the creature's lips splitting into a rictus grin as it shadowed my retreat.